MichaelNeas/laboratory/practice/swift/iOS.md

 - if a struct has a private member we can't get a default initializer
 - Apple's symbols icon collection is called SF Symbols.
 - UserDefaults is stringly typed, key names are strings
+- `dateFormat` allows us to specify a precise format for our dates, whereas `dateStyle` has a selection of built-in formats that match the user's settings.

 ## Terminologies
 xib - XML Interface Builder